 - I am a regular winning player up to $400NL, which is good for writing Texas Hold'em strategy.

 - I completed the first year of a Physics degree, so I can't be that stupid.
 This is handy for calculating rewards from poker bonuses.

 - I've generally just spent far too much time in front of a computer playing online poker.

-The main focus of ThePokerBank is to help anyone interested in playing Texas Hold'em online learn how to win money on a regular basis.
+The main focus of ThePokerBank is to help anyone interested in playing Texas Hold'em online to learn how to win money on a regular basis.
 I'll try my best to keep this in mind as I continue to develop and improve the site.

 Any questions about the site, just go ahead and contact me.
 I honestly don't get that many emails from visitors, so I really enjoy getting feedback every now and then.
 Hate mail is also always a good laugh.